 - Has a Guaranteed Minimum Pension

 You may be able to transfer from a defined benefit pension scheme without advice if the value of your transfer is under £30,000.
 You should be aware of the risks of transferring from a defined benefit pension scheme and understand the consequences of doing so.
-Please contact the Legal & General helpline for further information.
+Please contact our helpline on 0345 070 8686 for further information.

 Call charges will vary, and we may record and monitor calls.

 We also cannot accept a transfer from a plan that is in income drawdown or flexi-access drawdown.
 You can check if any of these apply to you on your most recent pension statement from your previous provider.